Key features of any good User Interface design

 The proficiency of any web application to lure and engage users depends upon how well its user interface is.
 Even the well-crafted solutions fail to impress if the user finds them too hard to navigate or monotonously developed.
-Hence, the need for a good user interface never dies.
+Hence, the need for an exemplary user interface never dies.

 Did we keep on explaining the significance without introducing the main character?
 No worries, let’s do it now.

 UI, an abbreviated form of User Interface, is a graphical layout of an application.
 It consists of the text, buttons, images, sliders, and all the stuff the user interacts with.
 UI is totally about aesthetics.
 It is up to the UI designers to make the app’s interface interactive, appropriately themed, and visually stimulating.